-Enterprise mobility management (EMM) allows companies to manage mobile device usage on company apps, networks, and devices.
+Enterprise mobility management (EMM) allows organizations to manage mobile device usage on organization apps, networks, and devices.
 With Dropbox EMM, Dropbox Enterprise teams can work with third-party EMM vendors to gain more control over how members use Dropbox on mobile devices.

 If you're unable to sign in to a Dropbox mobile app, it may mean that your team admin has enabled EMM.
 Read below to discover what to do next.

-I'm unable to sign in to Dropbox, and being directed to a company Dropbox app instead—why, and what should I do?
+I'm unable to sign in to Dropbox, and being directed to an organization's Dropbox app instead—why, and what should I do?

-If you're automatically signed out of the Dropbox mobile app, and you're instead being directed to a company Dropbox app, it means your team admin has enabled EMM.
+If you're automatically signed out of the Dropbox mobile app, and you're instead being directed to an organization's Dropbox app, it means your team admin has enabled EMM.

 Your team admin or IT admin can provide additional information about setup.